 - Store at room temperature

 This classic zucchini bread can be made gluten-free quite easily.
 The only adaptation you need is a 1:1 switch on the flour.
-Switch your regular flour for Cup4Cup gluten-free flour.
+Switch your regular flour to gluten-free flour.
+We used Cup4Cup gluten-free flour.
 The bread will have a slightly shorter rise when cooked.

-Please note: This recipe makes TWO full-sized loaves or 24 muffins.
-Try mini loaves if you have the pans on hand.
+This recipe makes TWO full-sized loaves or 24 muffins.
+Try mini loaves if you have mini pans.

 Classic Zucchini Bread